torvalds/linux/Documentation/bpf/map_cpumap.rst

 map-value is the config setting (per CPUMAP entry).
 Each CPUMAP entry has a dedicated kernel thread bound to the given CPU to represent the remote CPU execution unit.

-Starting from Linux kernel version 5.9 the CPUMAP can run a second XDP program on the remote CPU.
+Starting from GNU/Linux kernel version 5.9 the CPUMAP can run a second XDP program on the remote CPU.
 This allows an XDP program to split its processing across multiple CPUs.
 For example, a scenario where the initial CPU (that sees/receives the packets) needs to do minimal packet processing and the remote CPU (to which